Tuesday, March 24, 2015

 "I WAS A MODEST EMPLOYEE AT CITY HALL.
 PEOPLE HAD SEEN ME SHED TEARS...

-when fathers brought newborns wrapped in their shirts as they shivered in the cold.
+When fathers brought newborns wrapped in their shirts as they shivered in the cold.
 I had known some who died, and had gone to their funerals.
 Ten years later, that was remembered."

 Jules Vallès is elected deputy.